-If physicians and patients do not accept our future products or if the market for indications for which any product candidate is approved is smaller than expected, we may be unable to generate significant revenue, if any.
+If payers excessively restrict our future products or physicians and patients do not accept our future products or if the market for indications for which any product candidate is approved is smaller than expected, our ability to generate revenues will be impacted.

-Even if any of our product candidates obtain regulatory approval, they may not gain market acceptance among physicians, patients, and third-party payers.
-Efforts to educate the medical community and third-party payers on the benefits of our product candidates may require significant resources and may not be successful.
+Even if any of our product candidates obtain regulatory approval, they may not gain extensive market acceptance among physicians, patients, and thirdparty payers.
+Efforts to educate the medical community and third-party payers on the benefits of our product candidates may require significant resources and may not be fully successful.
 If any of our product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenue or any profits from operations.
-Physicians may decide not to recommend our treatments for a variety of reasons including:
+Physicians may decide not to recommend our treatments or a patient though prescribed our product may not receive it for a variety of reasons including:

-- timing of market introduction of competitive products; - demonstration of clinical safety and efficacy compared to other products; - cost-effectiveness; - limited or no coverage by third-party payers; - · convenience and ease of administration; - prevalence and severity of adverse side effects; - · restrictions in the label of the drug; - · other potential advantages of alternative treatment methods; and - ineffective marketing and distribution support of its products.
+- timing of market introduction of competitive products; - demonstration of clinical safety and efficacy compared to other products; - cost-effectiveness; - limited or no coverage by third-party payers; - convenience and ease of administration; - restrictions in the label of the drug; - · other potential advantages of alternative treatment methods; - unanticipated post-marketing events; - ineffective marketing and distribution support of its products; - inability of third-party patient services to achieve patient access to therapy; and - inability of specialty pharmacies to communicate effectively with patients, coordinate shipments and effect adherence to therapy.

-If any of our product candidates are approved, but fail to achieve market acceptance or such market is smaller than anticipated, we may not be able to generate significant revenue and our business would suffer.
+If any of our product candidates are approved, but fail to achieve full market acceptance or such market is smaller than anticipated, we may not be able to generate significant revenue and our business would suffer.

-As we evolve from a company that is primarily involved in clinical development to a company that is also involved in commercialization, we may encounter difficulties in expanding our operations successfully.
+As we evolve from a company that is primarily involved in clinical development to a company that is also involved in commercialization, we may encounter difficulties in expanding our operations successfully, including successfully optimizing manufacturing for our product/product candidate in sufficient quality and quantity or within targeted timelines.

-As we advance our product candidates through clinical trials, we will need to expand our development, regulatory, manufacturing, and marketing and sales capabilities and may need to further contract with third parties to provide these capabilities.
+As we have been advancing resmetirom through clinical trials, we have been expanding our development, regulatory, manufacturing, and marketing and sales capabilities and commitments and may need to further contract with third parties to provide these capabilities.
 As our operations expand, we likely will need to manage additional relationships with such third parties, as well as additional collaborators, distributors, marketers and suppliers.

 Maintaining third party relationships for these purposes will impose significant added responsibilities on members of our management and other personnel.
-We must be able to effectively manage our development efforts, recruit and train sales and marketing personnel, effectively manage our participation in the clinical trials in which our product candidates are involved and improve our managerial, development, operational and finance systems, all of which may impose a strain on our administrative and operational infrastructure.
+We must be able to effectively manage our development efforts, and marketing personnel, effectively manage our participation in ongoing clinical trials and improve our managerial, development, operational and finance systems, all of which may impose a strain on our administrative and operational infrastructure.

-If we enter into arrangements with third parties to perform sales, marketing or distribution services, any product revenues that we receive, or the profitability of these product revenues to us, are likely to be lower than if we were to market and sell any products that we develop without the involvement of these third parties.
+If we enter into arrangements with third parties (such as ex-US arrangements or arrangements described in the succeeding section) to perform sales, marketing or distribution services, any product revenues that we receive, or the profitability of these product revenues to us, are likely to be lower than if we were to market and sell any products that we develop without the involvement of these third parties.
 In addition, we may not be successful in entering into arrangements with third parties to sell and market our products or in doing so on terms that are favorable to us.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our products effectively.
 If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our products.